Updated 29.4. 2022

 Over here, you pay for the license to use a video clip.
 This will ensure there will be no copyright claim after you’ve used it as part of your main video.

 These stock video sites, with free videos for YouTube without copyright, have a large collection of video clips on different subjects and themes.

 But then, most of them are costly.
 If you’re Youtuber on a tight or no budget, you would want to look at free sites that provide you with copyright-free videos to upload on YouTube.

 The first thing you want to do when visiting these websites is to ensure that the videos are really copyright-free.
 Some websites say their videos are copyright-free.
 Don’t take their word for it.
 There could be hidden terms that may catch you off-guard later.

 So, it pays to read the license terms carefully before you download and use them.

 Also, you want to ensure that the copyright-free videos you want to upload to YouTube don’t come with a watermark.

-That said, let’s check out the following sites that offer completely free videos for YouTube without copyright, check out the listing below.
+For more sites that offer completely free videos for YouTube without copyright, check out the listing below.

 Video Library – No Copyright Footage

 Is your video project nature-based?
 Do you need 4K videos for it?